Arsenal21/bot-protection-plugin/bot-protection-turnstile/readme.txt

 == Frequently Asked Questions ==

+= Is it free to use? =
+Yes, Turnstile CAPTCHA is free to use.
+You just need a free Cloudflare account to get started.
+This plugin is also completely free.

 = Where do I get a Site Key and Secret Key? =
-Sign in to your Cloudflare account, add a Turnstile application, and copy the credentials provided.
+Sign in to your Cloudflare account, add a Turnstile widget, and copy the credentials provided.

+= Is there a setup guide for this plugin? =
+Yes, you can view the plugin's setup guide [here](https://www.tipsandtricks-hq.com/bot-protection-with-turnstile-plugin)

 = Does this slow down my site? =
 No. The Turnstile script is tiny and loaded from Cloudflare's global edge network.
 It adds a negligible footprint.